-Two-way trade between Canada and Egypt has been growing in recent years and in 2018 totalled $1.3 billion.
-Canadian exports to Egypt were $395 million in 2018 and top Canadian merchandise exports to Egypt were iron, steel, and leguminous vegetables.
-Gold remains Canada’s top import from Egypt, making up nearly 90% of the total in recent years.
+Two-way trade between Canada and Egypt has been growing in recent years and in 2021 totalled $1.91 billion.
+Canadian exports to Egypt were $627 million in 2021 and top Canadian merchandise exports to Egypt were iron, oil seeds and aircraft parts.
+Gold remains Canada's top import from Egypt, making up nearly 90% of the total in recent years.
 Other significant imports include textiles and clothing.

 Education is a major component of Canada-Egypt bilateral relations.
-Based in Egypt’s New Administrative Capital, the University of Canada in Egypt was inaugurated in September 2018.
-In 2018, Canada hosted 2,535 Egyptian students for a period of six months of more, which represents an increase of 16% from 2017.
-An estimated 8,500 Egyptian students studied Canadian curricula in Egypt in 2018.
+Based in Egypt's New Administrative Capital, the Universities of Canada in Egypt was inaugurated in September 2018 and hosts local branches of Canadian universities.

 Canadian firms have sizeable investments in Egypt in the petrochemicals and the oil and gas sectors.

-- Growth that works for everyone, by emphasizing employment for youth and women through skills development and private sector development, with a focus on micro, small and medium-sized enterprises.
+- Growth that works for everyone, by emphasizing employment for youth and women through skills development, and private and green sector development, with a focus on micro, small and medium-sized enterprises.